 If you’re a parent, chances are you’ve witnessed a tantrum or two in your day.
 We expect them in two-year-olds.
-But if your child reaches school age and meltdowns and outbursts are still frequent, it may be a sign that he or she has difficulty with emotional self-regulation.
+But if your child reaches school age and meltdowns and outbursts are still frequent, it may be a sign that they have difficulty with emotional self-regulation.

 What is self-regulation?